 - The choice between a Floyd Rose style bridge and a fixed bridge is up to you.
 Find out more about Floyd Rose bridges in my ultimate guide here before you decide to get a guitar with one

 - Pickups don’t matter

-An important aspect to Tom’s unique style is the use of a killswitch.
+An important aspect of Tom’s unique style is the use of a killswitch.
 The idea with a killswitch is that you can use it to instantly cut the guitar tone or rapidly turn the guitar on and off.
 This is similar to what you would achieve with a tremolo pedal but a killswitch allows you to have complete control over the speed and rhythm of the tremolo effect.

 The intro to Know Your Enemy is a great demonstration of how Tom uses the killswitch: